xaviweise/aaat/_sources/markdown/fair_price_estimation.md

 * Risk-free interest rate $r$: as the risk-free interest rate increases, the premium decreases.
 A higher risk-free rate reduces the present value of the option payoff, making the option less attractive.

-* Stock drift $\mu$: as the stock drift increases, the premium increases, since it is more likely that the option will be exercised.
+* Expected stock drift $\mu$: as the stock drift increases, the premium increases, since it is more likely that the option will be exercised.

-* Volatility $\sigma$: as volatility increases, the premium increases.
+* Expected volatility $\sigma$: as volatility increases, the premium increases.
 Higher volatility increases the probability of the stock price moving significantly, which benefits the option holder.

 We plot those dependencies in the following picture: